TomNisbet/nqsap-pcb/docs/_docs/build-03.md

 The T-EXT LED is now correctly wired so that it lights to indicate that the Ring Counter is executing the extended microcode steps 8 to 15.

-The new board also adds a hex inverter to invert The CLK and N control signals for its use.
+The new board also adds a onboard hex inverter to invert The CLK and N control signals for its use.
 The inverted CLK was originaly created by the Loader module and passed through the Microcode module on the interconnect bus.

 ### A/B Registers

 The original [A and B Registers](../ab-registers/) functioned as designed, but a v2.0 board was designed for this build to add new functionality.
-The new version adds a shift register (register H) output from the B register.
-When selected, this read-only register outputs the contents of the B register shifted one place to the right.
+The new version adds a virtual shift register (register H) output from the B register.
+When selected, this outputs the contents of the B register shifted one place to the right.
 The LSB of B is shifted into the Carry flag.
 The MSB of the H register is the current contents of the Carry flag, although it can also be forced to zero using the CC bit from the microcode.
 This register is used for the LSR and ROR instructions.
 Note that left shift instructions (ASL and ROL) don't require a shift register because they can be produced by the ALU's A+A operation.
+Note also that H is not actually a register, it is just a second bus transceiver that reads to contents of the B register.

 The new A/B Register module also swapped out the hard-to-find SOP-16 74HCT138s for standard DIP-16 packages.